Lonsurf is a type of chemotherapy drug. You pronounce Lonsurf as lon-sur-f.

 - Days 13 to 14 – don’t take the tablets

 Then you start the cycle again.

-You usually take Lonsurf on its own, for as long as it helps you and the side effects aren't too bad.
+You usually take Lonsurf for as long as it helps you and the side effects aren't too bad.

 You have blood tests before and during your treatment.
 They check your levels of blood cells and other substances in the blood.
 They also check how well your liver and kidneys are working.